ybgskr12/Reforestation/README.md

-## Why did the burglar hang his mugshot on the wall?
-To prove that he was framed!
+## Two satellites decided to get married.
+The wedding wasn't much, but the reception was incredible.